Discover Austin: Inner Space Cavern - Episode 6

 In the sixth episode of Discover Austin, we head underground to explore the Inner Space Cavern.
 The cave offers tours to all levels of explorers, from the beginner Adventure Tour to the extreme Wild Cave Tour where a guide takes you to undeveloped portions of the cave.
 New episodes are available each week.
 Over the course of the series, we'll cover everything from landmarks and events to restaurants and icons.
 If you'd prefer to read about Inner Space Cavern, the script is below the video.

-Greetings, I’m Craig Smyser.
-We’re going underground for this episode of Discover Austin, as we visit Inner Space Cavern in the suburb of Georgetown.
+Greetings, I'm Craig Smyser with RE/MAX Capital City.
+We're going underground for this episode of Discover Austin, as we visit Inner Space Cavern in the suburb of Georgetown.